 At Mirza Orthopedics, we specialize in treating the symptoms of Dupuytren’s contracture and slowing the progression of the condition.
 The first step to getting treatment for bent fingers is scheduling a consultation with our Long Island hand specialists.
 Our orthopedists are leaders in diagnosing and treating hand conditions, serving patients of all ages from Suffolk County, Nassau County, and beyond.
-You can make an appointment by filling out the form on this page.
+You can make an appointment with our Dupuytren’s contracture doctors and specialists by filling out the form on this page.

 What causes bent fingers (Dupuytren’s contracture)?

 Bent fingers from Dupuytren’s contracture are caused when cords of tissue form under the skin of your palm, extending up into one or more fingers.
 As the cords thicken and tighten, your fingers get pulled into a bent position.

 There is no single identifiable cause of Dupuytren’s contracture.
 However, a combination of risk factors may contribute to the development of bent fingers.

 You may be more likely to develop Dupuytren’s contracture if:

 - You are over the age of 50

 - You are of Northern European or Scandinavian descent

 - You have a family history of Dupuytren’s contracture

 - You have other medical conditions including diabetes and seizures